Peanutt42/SphynxEngine/README.md

 ## Building
 - Download Vulkan SDK: https://vulkan.lunarg.com/sdk/home
 - Use cmake (better in a IDE)
-- We use cmake for our build system but currently only support Windows.
-- To support new platforms:
+- Platforms supported: Windows and Linux
+- Linux specific:
-    - install vulkan sdk
+    - For audio (openal-soft), install a audio backend, like:
-    - (for now) build bullet3
-    - implement the platform specific implementation (see Engine/src/Platform/Platform.hpp)
+        - PulseAudio: 'libpulse-dev' or PipeWire: 'libpipewire-0.3-dev'